hashicorp/terraform-provider-null/website/docs/resource.html.markdown

   }

   provisioner "local-exec" {
-    # Bootstrap script called with private_ip of each node in the clutser
+    # Bootstrap script called with private_ip of each node in the cluster
     command = "bootstrap-cluster.sh ${join(" ", aws_instance.cluster.*.private_ip)}"
   }
 }